puppetlabs/puppetlabs-pe_databases/README.md

 The module now contains a task `reset_pgrepack_schema` to mitigate this issue.
 This needs to be run against your Primary or Postgrsql server to resolve this and it will drop and recreate the extension, removing the temporary objects.

-### Vacuuming

-Generally speaking, PostgreSQL keeps itself in good shape with a process called [auto vacuuming](https://www.postgresql.org/docs/11/runtime-config-autovacuum.html).
-This is enabled by default and tuned for Puppet Enterprise out of the box.

-Note that there is a difference between `VACUUM` and `VACUUM FULL`.
-`VACUUM FULL` rewrites a table on disk while `VACUUM` simply marks deleted row so the space that row occupied can be used for new data.

-`VACUUM FULL` is generally not necessary, and if run too-frequently can cause excessive disk I/O.
-However, in the case of `pe-puppetdb` the way it constantly receives and updates data causes bloat, and it is beneficial to VACUUM FULL the `facts` and `catalogs` tables every few days.
-We, however, do not recommend a `VACUUM FULL` on the `reports` or `resource_events` tables as they are large and `VACUUM FULL` may cause extended downtime.

-### Reindexing

-Reindexing is also a prudent exercise.
-It may not be necessary very often, but doing every month or so can definitely prevent performance issues in the long run.
-In the scope of what this module provides, a `VACUUM FULL` will rewrite the table and all of its indexes so tables are reindexed during the `VACUUM FULL` maintenance cron jobs.
-That only leaves the `reports` and `resource_events` tables to be reindexed.
-Unfortunately, the most common place to get a `DEADLOCK` error mentioned below is when reindexing the `reports` table.

-Reindexing is a blocking operation.
-While an index is rebuilt, the data in the table cannot change and other operations have to wait for the rebuild to complete.
-If you don’t have a large installation or you have a lot of memory or fast storage, you may be able to complete a reindex while your Puppet Enterprise installation is up.
-PuppetDB will backup commands in its command queue and the PE Console may throw errors about not being able to load data.
-After the reindex is complete, the PuppetDB command queue will be processed and the PE Console will work as expected.

-In some cases, you cannot complete a reindex while the Puppet Enterprise services are trying to use the database.
-You may receive a `DEADLOCK` error because the table that is supposed to be reindexed has too many requests on it and the reindex command cannot complete.
-In these cases you need to stop the Puppet Enterprise services, run the reindex, and then start the Puppet Enterprise services again.
-If you are getting a `DEADLOCK` error you can reduce the frequency of reindexing, the most important times to reindex are when you add new nodes, so reindexing is more important early in your PE installation when you are adding new nodes but less important to do frequently when you are in a steady state.

-With PE 2018.1.7 and 2019.0.2 and newer, this module uses `pg_repack` instead of `VACUUM FULL`.

 ## PostgreSQL Settings